tSopermon/YOLO-auto-training/docs/README.md

 ---

-**🎉 Start your journey with the comprehensive documentation system!**
+**Start your journey with the comprehensive documentation system!**